students Cost of Living

 Our hardship funds also provide support to students in financial difficulties.
 Each fund has different eligibility criteria, and full details, including how to apply, can be found on our student platform, Elite.

-The Financial Assistance Fund is designed to help with unexpected financial difficulties you may experience during your course.
-The maximum payments for students on 2022/23 courses are:
+The Study Support Fund is designed to help with unexpected financial difficulties you may experience during your course.
+The maximum payments for students in the 2024/25 academic year are currently:

-The Graduation Support Fund provides financial assistance to students who need help with the costs of attending graduation in May or November 2023.
+The Graduation Support Fund provides financial assistance to students who need help with the costs of attending graduation in Autumn 2024 or Spring 2025.
 You may be able to receive help with the costs of:

 The DSA Equipment Top-Up Fund reimburses the £200 contribution to students who are eligible for assistive technology through Disabled Students’ Allowances (DSA) and have to pay for such technology.